freerange/pair-programming-presentation/presentation.md

 * Encourage your colleagues to pair more often

 ^
-- The more everyone pairs the easiest it will get
+- The more everyone pairs the easier it will get

 ---